There is certainly a connection between morality (or morals) and ethics; dictionary definitions of one will usually reference the other.

 The Chambers English Dictionary (1998 edition) highlights important distinctions between ethics and morals:

-ethics—the science of morals, that branch of philosophy which is concerned with human character and conduct: a system of morals, rules of behaviour: a treatise on morals;
+The science of morals, that branch of philosophy which is concerned with human character and conduct: a system of morals, rules of behaviour: a treatise on morals.

-moral—of or relating to character or conduct considered as good or evil: ethical: conformed to or directed towards right, virtuous: esp. virtuous in matters of sex: capable of knowing right and wrong: subject to the moral law;
+Of or relating to character or conduct considered as good or evil: ethical: conformed to or directed towards right, virtuous: esp. virtuous in matters of sex: capable of knowing right and wrong: subject to the moral law.

 Can humanity really do better than the Ten Commandments (Exodus 20:1–17; Deuteronomy 5:6–21) as the basis for morality?